×

 We asked people if there is a lot of crime.
 They answered:

 "Bologna is generally considered to be a safe city, with low levels of crime.
 However, like any other city, there are some areas where crime is more common.
-Pickpocketing and other petty crimes are the most common types of crime in Bologna, and visitors should take precautions to protect their belongings," commented one expat who made the move to Bologna.
+Pickpocketing and other petty crimes are the most common types of crime in Bologna, and visitors should take precautions to protect their belongings," wrote one member in Bologna.

 Is there a lot of diversity?
 Are people in Bologna accepting of differences?